 - You will listen to four different recordings and then answer 10 written questions for each (40 in total)

 - You will only hear each recording once.

-- You have 40 minutes to complete all four sections – 30 minutes to listen to the recordings and write down your answers on the question paper and then 10 minutes to record your final answers on the answer sheet.
+- You have 40 minutes for all four sections.
+30 Minutes to listen to the recordings and write your answers on the question paper.
+Then 10 minutes to transfer these to the answer sheet.

 Some helpful information

 – The recordings and questions get more difficult as the test progresses:

 – Section 1 is two speakers having an everyday conversation.
 They might be making plans for the weekend or discussing where to get dinner that evening.

 – Section 2 is a monologue (one person talking) about an everyday situation.
 It may be a speech or a talk about making plans for something.

 – Section 3 is an academic conversation between up to 4 people.

 – Section 4 is a monologue on an academic topic.